YacineBelal/yacinebelal.github.io/docs/_pages/about.md

   - /about.html
 ---

-I am a final-year PhD candidate at **INSA Lyon**, supervised by [Dr. Sonia Ben Mokhtar](https://sites.google.com/view/sonia-benmokhtar/accueil).
+I recently completed my PhD at **INSA Lyon**, where I was supervised by [Dr. Sonia Ben Mokhtar](https://sites.google.com/view/sonia-benmokhtar/accueil).
 My research so far has been devoted to building **trustworthy distributed/decentralized ML systems** (or to breaking them 😈).
 This has led me to explore a range of exciting topics:

 - Federated and gossip-based learning architectures
 - Semi-honest adversarial model (Membership Inference, Model Inversion, Attribute Inference...)